San Antonio Independent School District: Demographics

 As of 2018, 91% of the students are considered low income.
 As of that year, people transferring from other school districts to SAISD tended to live in more upscale communities.

 School uniforms

-All San Antonio ISD students are required to wear school uniforms.
+Some San Antonio ISD students at certain schools are required to wear school uniforms.
 Students are required to wear white collared shirts and khaki bottoms.
 They are also permitted to wear polo shirts with their schools' colors.
 The Texas Education Agency specifies that the parents and/or guardians of students zoned to a school with uniforms may apply for a waiver to opt out of the uniform policy so their children do not have to wear the uniform; parents must specify "bona fide" reasons, such as religious reasons or philosophical objections.